Serbian–Ottoman Wars (1876–1878): First War (1876–1877)

+The Ottomans invaded eastern Serbia in late July and captured the towns of Knjaževac and Zaječar, pursuing a scorched earth policy.
+Serbian civilians, women, men, old people and children were brutally massacred and their corpses mutilated; women were raped.
+A Serbian government later described how people were cut into pieces by sabres.
+In August, at the Battle of Šumatovac, Serbian forces under Kosta Protić succeeded in holding Ottoman advances.
+An unsuccessful attack by the Ottomans on Bobovište followed and a general advance was undertaken by the Serbian army on 20 August.
+In mid-September, they were forced back across the Drina.

 Following this string of setbacks and defeats, Serbia petitioned the European powers to mediate a diplomatic solution to the war.
 A joint ultimatum from the European powers forced the Ottoman Empire into accepting a one-month truce with Serbia, during which peace negotiations were held.
-The Ottoman Empire's peace conditions were deemed by the European powers as too harsh, however, and were rejected.

 When the truce expired, the war continued and the new Serbian commander, Horvatović, attacked the Ottoman positions along a broad front from Djunis to Aleksinac on 28 September 1876, but the Ottoman troops repulsed the attacks.
 The Ottoman forces reorganized and regrouped, and on 19 October 1876 the army of Adyl Pasha launched a surprise attack on the Serbian right which forced the Serbians back to Deligrad.

 On 31 October 1876, with the situation becoming dire and Serbian forces about to collapse, Russia mobilized its army and threatened to declare war on the Ottoman Empire if they did not sign a truce with Serbia and renew the peace negotiations within forty-eight hours.
-These negotiations lasted until 15 January 1877 and effectively ended the fighting between Serbia and the Ottoman Empire until Serbia, having gained financial backing from Russia, again declared war against the Ottoman Empire in 1877.
+These negotiations lasted until 15 January 1877.
+On 28 February 1877, a peace treaty was signed in Constantinopole that restored status quo ante bellum.
+Having gained financial backing from Russia, Serbia again declared war against the Ottoman Empire on 14 December.

 Second War (1877–1878)

 The second phase, known as the Second Serbian–Ottoman War (Други српско-турски рат/Drugi srpsko-turski rat), took place between 13 December 1877 and 5 February 1878.
-It ended in Serbian victory.
+It ended with a Serbian victory.
 By early 1878, the Royal Serbian Army had captured most of the South Morava basin, reaching as far as Preševo and Vitina.
 On 31 January they took Vranje.